USS-Midway-Museum/uss-midway-ticket-notifications/docs/deployment/azure-guide.md

 ### Required Variables/Secrets

 Please ensure you prefix each variable with the targeted environment.
-One of `develop`, `uat` or `production`.
+One of `dev`, `uat` or `production`.
 Please set up all of the following variables/secrets:

 | Variable | Value |